oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_apm_synthetics_monitor_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
                                             <div>Timeout in seconds.
 Timeout cannot be more than 30% of repeatIntervalInSeconds time for monitors.
-Also, timeoutInSeconds should be a multiple of 60.
+Also, timeoutInSeconds should be a multiple of 60 for Scripted REST, Scripted Browser and Browser monitors.
 Monitor will be allowed to run only for timeoutInSeconds time.
 It would be terminated after that.</div>
                                             <div>This parameter is updatable.</div>
                                                         </td>
             </tr>